aifimmunology/tenx-rnaseq-pipeline/README.md

 ## Contribution Agreement

-If you contribute code to this repository through pull requests or other mechanisms, you are subject to the Allen Institute Contribution Agreement, which is available in the file CONTRIBUTING.md in this repository
+If you contribute code to this repository through pull requests or other mechanisms, you are subject to the Allen Institute Contribution Agreement, which is available in the file CONTRIBUTING.md in this repository.